chad-code-dev/club-penguin-rewriten-s-code/README.md

 # club-penguin-rewriten-s-code
-remeber if you ever want to use this code aleast change it and tell rewriten
+remeber this is not ilegal club penguin rewiten is not the copyright owners please credit me if you use this code.